Catastrophic Injury Paralegal

 In my honest opinion, Agnieszka took all the pressure off of me regarding this issue with my PiP claim.
 She has tirelessly done all the groundwork and saved me all the stress and anxiety of having to do this myself.
 I honestly could not have done it without her help and I thank her with all my heart for succeeding to get me through it.
 David Swaine

-Agnieszka supports our Serious Injury Solicitors in recovering compensation for clients who have suffered catastrophic injuries.
+Agnieszka is a Trainee Solicitor supports our Serious Injury Solicitors in recovering compensation for clients who have suffered catastrophic injuries.

 She works on cases involving the most complex orthopaedic injuries, often combined with head injury and brain damage.
 Recently, she assisted in a life changing injury claim which settled for over £3 million involving a young man who suffered a brain injury in a cycling accident.